passcod/zarc/SPEC.md

 This can be used to e.g.:
 - avoid unpacking frames which exceed available memory or storage;
-- to preallocate storage before unpacking;
+- preallocate storage before unpacking;
 - estimate the uncompressed total size of the archive.

 ## Zarc Trailer